VishalDalwadi/Website/documentation/DataPartitioning.md

 * [Horizontal Partitioning](#horizontal-partitioning)

 ## Vertical Partitioning
+In Polypheny-DB is special

+Column Placmeents

 ## Horizontal Partitioning
 Refers to the partitioning of objects like tables into a disjoint set of rows that can be stored and accessed separetely.
 To support this explicit form of partitioning there exist several partition [algorithms](#existing-horizontal-partition-algorithms).
 These algorithms can be applied to a table based on an arbitary column which results in a fragmentation of the table based on the data values of the selected column.

+Partition Placements

 ### Existing Horizontal Partition Algorithms